 How can I find out when my collection days are?

-If you are looking for a collection schedule, click here.
+You can find your collection schedule here.
 You can enter you address and sign up for collection day reminders or print a calendar.
 Collection day reminders are available by email, text, tweet or voicemail.
 You can also integrate the collection schedule into your online calendar.

 Residents that don't have computer access can call 250.361.0400 and a printed schedule will be delivered to their home.